Avengers Assemble (TV series): Season 5: Black Panther's Quest

 Following Loki's defeat, the Avengers invite Shuri to a party at their tower.
 However, after an attack by Atlanteans, Black Panther and Shuri set out to stop the Shadow Council, including N'Jadaka, Tiger Shark, M'Baku, and Zanda.
-T'Challa tries to keep this mission a secret, telling none of his fellow Avengers except Captain America.
+T'Challa tries to keep this mission a secret, telling none of the Avengers except Captain America.

 The Council seeks an artifact called the Crown, which can access the memories of the deceased.
-Baron Zemo tries to take it for himself, but it becomes unstable due to being away from Wakanda.
-Captain America sacrifices himself to absorb the blast, with Black Widow accusing Black Panther of killing him.
+Baron Zemo tries to take the Crown for himself, but it becomes unstable due to being away from Wakanda.
+Captain America sacrifices himself to absorb the resulting blast, with Black Widow accusing Black Panther of killing him.
 With the Avengers and the world against him, T'Challa frees Klaw from incarceration to learn of Killmonger's plan.
 He, Shuri, and Klaw enter the Hall of Royals, a burial ground for Wakanda's deceased royalty, where T'Challa researches the Council's plans.
-During this time, he frees Captain America, who was absorbed into the Crown.
+He frees Captain America, who was absorbed into the Crown.

 Council member Madame Masque attacks Atlantis, triggering a war between it and Wakanda.
 However, Bask, the sister of Wakanda's founder Bashenga, sacrifices herself to destroy Masque's laser.
 She leaves for the afterlife, naming Shuri her successor, while the Crown is destroyed.